A Survey on the Evolution of Stream Processing Systems: State Management

 \subsection{Open Problems}

-Data streaming covers many data management needs today that go beyond real-time analytics, the original purpose of the technology.
+Data streaming covers many data management needs today that go beyond real-time analytics, which was the original purpose of the stream processing technology.
 New needs include support for more complex data pipelines with implicit transactional guarantees.
 Furthermore, modern applications involve Machine Learning, Graph Analysis and Cloud Apps, all of which have a common denominator: complex state and new access patterns.
 These needs have cultivated novel research directions in the emerging field of stream state management.

-The decoupling of state programming from state materialization resembles how database technology has evolved, prior to data streaming.
-Systems are converging in terms of semantics and operations on state while, at the same time many new methods employed on embedded databases (e.g., LSM-trees, state indexing, externalized state) are evolving stream processors in terms of performance capabilities.
+The decoupling of state programming from state persistence resembles the concept of data independence in databases.
+Systems are converging in terms of semantics and operations on state while, at the same time many new methods employed on embedded databases (e.g., LSM-trees, state indexing, externalized state) are helping stream processors to evolve in terms of performance capabilities.
 A recent study~\cite{kalavri2020support} showcases the potential of workload-aware state management, adapting state persistence and access to the individual operators of a dataflow graph.
 To this end, an increasing number of ``pluggable'' systems~\cite{chandramouli2018faster,zhu2019livegraph} for local state management with varying capabilities are being adopted by stream processors.
-This opens new capabilities for optimization and sophisticated, yet user-agnostic state management that can automate the process of selecting the right physical plan and reconfigure that plan while unbound applications are executed.
+This opens new capabilities for optimization and sophisticated, yet transparent state management that can automate the process of selecting the right physical plan and reconfigure that plan while continuous applications are executed.

-Complex access patterns such as inter- , intra- and external access to shared state~\cite{mcsherry2018shared} and necessitate new type of guarantees.
-This requirement gives birth to yet another interesting research system direction such as ensuring state access isolation~\cite{CarboneEF17} (e.g. read-committed access), efficient shared state materialization~\cite{o1996log}, \cite{chang2008bigtable} and reliable reconfiguration.